The Partnach Gorge or Partnachklamm is one of the main highlights when visiting the Bavarian town of Garmisch Partenkirchen.

 That about wraps up the Partnach Gorge hike and how to take part of the Partnachklamm for yourself.

-Be sure to also check out some of the other things to do in Garmisch Partenkirchen during a visit.
+Be sure to also check out the other Bavaria itineraries & guides including the best things to do in Garmisch Partenkirchen.

 If you do have any questions feel free to write them in below.
 Have fun out there and safe travels!